maxkapur/maxkapur.github.io/_posts/2024-04-26-iso-dates-filenames.md

 each file and advancing the ISO date before making edits so that everyone can see that my version is the newest.

 [^logoff]: When I sign off for the day, I like to shut my computer all the way down to purge <a href="https://en.wikipedia.org/wiki/Daemon_(computing)">the demons</a>.
-But I can’t fault others for not doing so, because cold-booting Windows with all the bloat, reopening all your files and email, and logging into Workday and so on is a fifteen-minute process *at best.*
+But I can’t fault others for not doing so, because cold-booting Windows with all the bloat, reopening all your files and email, and logging into Workday is a fifteen-minute process *at best.*

 Ironically, the VPN vs. OneDrive fight would never arise on an old-school NAS or “`S://` drive,” because (assuming the shared drive is behind the VPN), when the